See Details

 Outcome and Impact

 The Fluent 2 website launched at Microsoft Build 2023 as the official home of the design system.
 Within the first month, it attracted 250,000+ users and became the primary reference point for Fluent adoption across Microsoft and its partners.
+Its structure and navigation patterns have since influenced other documentation initiatives across the organisation.

 "His systems-thinking mindset helps scale design excellence."